hubmannj/NWTK-Cheatsheet/Cisco.md

 | **Access**           | Access             | Access              | Limited connectivity | Access          |

 ### Problems
 DTP is not best practise.
 Same as VTP, DTP is Cisco proprietary.
 You should be aware that DTP may cause problems by Etherchanneling.
 DTP is also subsceptible for missmatches by missconfiguration.
-Also VTP-Domain missmatches can cause a Problem.
+Also VTP-Domain missmatches can cause a problem.

 ## Configuration